What causes armpit rashes and irritation? It could be baking soda (bicarb) and/or essential oils.

 In my experience, around 10% of people will not be able to tolerate bicarb for one of those reasons.

 Armpit Rashes and Irritation

-Reactions to bicarb usually present as a rash with slight redness and mild to moderate itching.
+Reactions to bicarb usually present as a rash with redness, sore spots and mild to moderate itching.
 This is often more pronounced when bicarb is applied to freshly shaved underarms and in hot weather.
 Shaving actually causes micro-cuts on the skin, making anything you apply to the area directly afterwards (especially a salt) feel uncomfortable.
 Shaving can increase the chance of armpit rashes and irritation.
 Hot weather increases perspiration and the wetness, friction and change in pH can become very uncomfortable.

 It’s very important to note that not all skin reactions are due to a pH imbalance caused by bicarb.
 If you’ve had a reaction, you shouldn’t automatically assume that a bicarb free natural deodorant is the answer.